Correlation effects obtained from optical spectra of Fe-pnictides using an extended Drude-Lorentz model analysis: Conclusions

-In conclusion, we developed a new approach for analyzing the optical spectra of correlated electron systems.
-The new approach was named as the extended Drude-Lorentz model.
-The extended Drude mode can be obtained from the electron-boson spectral density function using q reverse process\cite{hwang:2015a}.
-We compared the extended Drude-Lorentz model with the two Drude-Lorentz model.
+We introduced an interesting approach for analyzing the optical spectra of correlated electron systems.
+The approach was named "the extended Drude-Lorentz model".
+The extended Drude mode can be obtained from the electron-boson spectral density function using a reverse process\cite{hwang:2015a}.
+We compared the extended Drude-Lorentz model with the two-Drude-Lorentz model.
 The extended Drude-Lorentz model explicitly provides information on the correlations between charge carriers.
-We applied this newly developed approach to measured optical conductivity spectra of K-doped Ba-122 single crystal samples at various doping levels in a wide (from underdoped to overdoped) doping region.
+We applied this approach to the measured optical conductivity spectra of K-doped Ba-122 single crystal samples at various doping levels in a wide (from underdoped to overdoped) doping region.
 We obtained the electron-boson spectral density functions ($I^2B(\omega)$) at the various doping levels.
 We also obtained doping-dependent mass renormalization factor ($\lambda$), which exhibits a dome shape.
 This factor is maximized near optimally doping level.
-The different doping-dependent behaviors of $I^2B(\omega)$ of the two high-temperature superconducting systems (cuprate and Fe-pnictide) may be associated with pseudogaps, which we have not yet included in our model.
-This newly developed method will be helpful for conceptually understanding of measured optical spectra in the extended Drude-Lorentz model and also useful for analyzing measured optical spectra of strongly correlated electron systems, including high-temperature superconductors and heavy fermion systems.
+The different doping-dependent behaviors of $I^2B(\omega)$ of the two high-temperature superconducting systems (cuprates and Fe-pnictides) might be associated with pseudogaps; we demonstrated that if we include the pseudogap in our model the doping-dependent mass renormalization factors of the two material systems became similar to each other.
+This approach will be helpful for conceptually understanding of measured optical spectra in the extended Drude-Lorentz model and also useful for analyzing measured optical spectra of strongly correlated electron systems, including high-temperature superconductors and heavy fermion systems.

-\acknowledgments This paper was supported by the National Research Foundation of Korea (NRFK Grant No. 2017R1A2B4007387).
+\acknowledgments J.H. acknowledges financial support from the National Research Foundation of Korea (NRFK Grant No. 2019R1A6A1007307912, 2020R1A4A4078780, and 2021R1A2C101109811).